 “For me, to pass on the work that I love so much is important to me… It is really special for me to pass it on.”MJ Karmi on teaching The Method

 “When I walk into Strasberg I feel myself lift,” said MJ.
 She loves the atmosphere of LSTFI and the values the institute promotes.
-“I know I am going to experience something today that is going to be artistically exciting.”
+“I know I am going to experience something today that will be artistically exciting.”

 Working with students for two years brings joy to MJ.
 “I get to see a student grow over a two year period… I am soaring while they are soaring.”
 There comes a time in the student’s training when “everything [they] have learning has all come together,” and for MJ seeing that discovery “is amazing.”